tdauth/cpp-futures-promises/README.md

 * Produce longer durations rather than small ms durations.

 #### Better Abstraction
+These changes bring a lot of performance issues with them.
+You should look into Rust futures which use traits -> more like template meta programming.
+Maybe this approach would be better to avoid virtual methods and heap allocation.

 * Make the classes `Try`, `Executor`, `Future`, `Promise` and `SharedFuture` abstract with virtual methods.
 The Folly and Boost.Thread implementations should inherit these classes.
 The abstract classes should be part of the namespace `adv`.
 The Folly and Boost.Thread implementations should have the namespaces `adv_folly` and `adv_boost`.
 They share generic classes such as `adv::PredicateNotFulfilled`.
 However, this is probably not possible for the classes `Future` and `SharedFuture` since the methods return stack-allocated objects of abstract types.
 It should also decrease the performance due to virtual methods.
 * After making all basic classes abstract, try to implement the derived methods already in the abstract classes since they only require the basic methods.